-But the unemployment rate is hardly the only, or even necessarily the best, indicator to come out of the monthly jobs report.
+But the unemployment rate isn’t the only, or even necessarily the best, indicator to come out of the monthly jobs report.
 Simply being out of work isn’t enough for a person to be counted as unemployed; he or she has to have been available to work and actively looking for work, or on temporary layoff.
 (As the BLS itself noted once upon a time, “Being employed is an observable experience, while being unemployed often lacks that same concreteness.”)
-Accordingly, if jobless people give up looking for work, enroll in graduate school, or otherwise leave the civilian labor force, the unemployment rate can fall even if employment itself stays level.
+In any given month, the unemployment rate can rise or fall depending on the interplay between how many people find or lose jobs and how many join or leave the active labor force.

-Which is why many economists like to look at the employment-population ratio, a measurement of employed people as a percentage of the entire civilian non-institutional population.
-Though the ratio has some quirks, which we’ll look at in a moment, it’s less affected by seasonal variations or short-term fluctuations in labor-market behavior.
+Which is why many economists like to look at the employment-to-population ratio, a measurement of employed people as a percentage of the entire adult civilian non-institutional population.
+Though the ratio has some quirks, it’s less affected by seasonal variations or short-term fluctuations in labor-market behavior than the unemployment rate.

-One reason for the difference is that the share of Americans saying they’re not looking for work has been trending up since the Great Recession: from 31.7% of the working-age population in May 2008 to 33.6% last month (on a non-seasonally adjusted basis).
-Some of that increase, though, may be due to Baby Boomers reaching retirement age; as they leave the workforce, labor economists expect the employment-population ratio to trend lower.
+One reason for the difference is that the share of Americans saying they don’t want a job has trended up since the Great Recession: from 31.9% of the working-age population in October 2008 to 34.6% last month (on a non-seasonally adjusted basis).
+Some of that increase, though, may be due to Baby Boomers reaching retirement age; as they leave the workforce over the next several years, labor economists expect the employment-to-population ratio to trend lower.
 Young adults staying in or returning to school also may be a factor.

 Drew DeSilver is a Senior Writer at the Pew Research Center.